-While it is incontrovertible that there is a relationship between diet/exercise and diabetes, every presenter emphasized that it is not only the evidence about diet and exercise that matters in an Indigenous context, but equally important, how the researchers/health promoters engage the community in interpreting scientific knowledge and co-creating solutions.
-It is not the diet itself alone, but even more important, it is the act of self-determining the health promotion actions from inside the community that makes a difference to success.
+While it is incontrovertible that there is a relationship between diet/exercise and diabetes, every presenter emphasized that it is not the evidence about diet and exercise that matters in an Indigenous context, but rather, how the researchers/health promoters engage the community in interpreting scientific knowledge and co-creating solutions.
+It is not the diet itself, but the act of self-determining the health promotion actions from inside the community that makes a difference to success.